HQarroum/middleware-chain/README.md

 ### Adding middlewares

-You will then be able to push new middlewares in the chain using the `.use` method.
+It is then possible to push new middlewares in the chain using the `.use` method.

 ```javascript
 chain.use(function (input, output, next) {